IP Audits

 Is an audit expensive?

-The cost varies depending on business size and complexity, but it is often modest compared to the value it creates in reducing risks and unlocking opportunities.
+The cost varies depending on the business size and the complexity of the records the business may keep, but this cost is usually modest when considering the value it may generate for the business in terms of reducing risks and unmasking new opportunities.

 What will I gain from an IP audit?

-You will get a clear picture of your business’s IP assets, receive recommendations for strengthening legal protection and learn strategies for making better commercial use of your rights.
+You will get a clear picture of your business IP assets, receive recommendations for strengthening legal protection and learn strategies for making better commercial use of your rights.

 Can an audit uncover new opportunities?